KF Activities In Kuwait

 1. A Training Program for the Newly Graduated Engineers and Architects.

 The Kuwait Fund entered once again the local arena through the program, which was launched in 2004 to train the newly graduated Kuwaiti Engineers and Architects to prepare them to work in the private sector based on the Fund's belief in its role in developing the human resources, which is the basis for development.
 The Fund oversees the preparation and implementation of the program, which has been designed to be implemented in three stages.
 The first of which aims at strengthening the basic skills of the graduates through a number of intensive lectures and workshops for a period of three months.
 The second stage is practical training, during which the trainees join international companies to enhance their awareness of modern engineering ways and to provide them with experience through giving them assignments over a period of 6 months outside Kuwait.
 The third stage is field training, during which the trainee joins Kuwaiti Companies to apply the skills, which he/she acquired during the previous two stages through a number of responsibilities delegated to him.
-Up until March 31 2015, twenty-two groups have been admitted to the program.
-The members of the twenty-second group is presently being trained at a number of international companies, while the members of the twenty-first group are in the third stage of the program.
-It is worth mentioning that twenty groups have completed their training and most of them are currently working in the Kuwaiti private sector.
+Up until 2021, 33 groups have been admitted to the program making the total number of graduates 852.

 2. Prominent Role in Solving the Housing Problem